Andy Russell (singer): Later years and death

 In 1989, he retired to live in Sun City, Arizona, with his fifth wife, Dora.

 In February 1992, he suffered a paralyzing stroke followed by another stroke on April 12, 1992.
 He died from complications at St. Joseph's Hospital in Sun City, Phoenix, Arizona, on April 16, 1992, at the age of 72.
 A public memorial service was held at St. Juliana's Catholic Church in Fullerton, California, on April 22, 1992.
 He was interred in Loma Vista Memorial Park in Fullerton, California.

-On his grave marker is inscribed the song title of one of the biggest hits of his career: "Amor".
+On his gravestone, there is inscribed the title of one of his hits, "Amor".

 About love, Russell said: "I fall in love wherever I go.
 I think being in love [is] the most exciting thing there is."

 His thoughts on enthusiasm were: "Enthusiasm is the greatest word in the world.
 It's seeing a scenic sunset and stopping to watch it.
 It's telling my wife she's beautiful.
 It's taking my sons to dinner and coming back to watch the football or baseball game on television.
 We're so blasé I can't stand it (he said of people in general).
 If I lose my enthusiasm, I'm dead.
 In fact, if I die before my wife, I've asked her to put a smile on my face before they bury me."